Walking in Harmony: Temple Street Walking Tour – Malacca, Malaysia

 The street is known by many names.
 Locals have three names for this long road, one for each segment: Jalan Tukang Emas, Jalan Tukang Besi, and Jalan Tokong.
-Why they have to “divide” the street and give it three names is quite beyond me but it really is just one long, curved street.
+Why they have to “divide” the street and give it three names is quite beyond me, but it really is just one long, curved street.
 Tourists usually call it “Temple Street” because of the number of temples that stand on its edges.
 But my favorite among all its names — Harmony.

-The Poor Traveler and his two friends trotted to Harmony Street from the Hoe Kee Chicken Rice Ball Restaurant in Jonker.
 It was our second day in Malacca.
 It was also our last day, which was quite unfortunate because we have not really seen much of the city other than Jonker, the Dutch Square, and the Museum Complex.
-In a matter of hours, we would be flouncing out of Melaka; our bus was scheduled to leave for Singapore at 4pm.
+In a matter of hours, we would be flouncing out of Melaka.
+Our scamper along the street slowly turned into a stroll as soon as we noticed the beauty that surrounded us.
+Harmony Street is flanked with old buildings that have been converted into Chinese shops.

 Harmony Street is a gigantic testament to religious pluralism in Malacca, which is absolutely admirable.

-Kampung Kling Mosque
+1. Kampung Kling Mosque

 Built in 1748, Kampung Kling Mosque is one of the remnants of a Muslim Indian village that once occupied the area.
 In the 18th century, the area was called Kampung Kling.
 Kampung literally means village and Klings are what natives called the Muslim Indians originating from South India.
 (I’m not sure if the etymology of the word Kling has something to do with the term Keling, which is considered offensive nowadays.
 If so, I don’t think it was offensive at the time the mosque was built.)